ancap-ch/from-en/pl/Universally Preferable Behaviour/p03_ch03_02_existence_versus_non-existence.md

 The “argument from practicality” in no way solves the problem of violence.
 If I see you eating cheeseburgers every day, I can tell you that it is impractical for you to do so, if you want to maintain a healthy weight.
 I cannot claim that it is *evil* for you to eat cheeseburgers, for reasons that we have gone into already.
 I cannot justly compel you through force to increase the “practicality” of your actions.

-Thus saying that the government is justified in forcing us to become more “practical” is completely false, which is verified by the UPB framework – even if we assume that government solutions are more “practical,” which in fact they are not.
+Thus saying that the government is justified in forcing us to become more “practical” is completely false, which is verified by the UPB framework – even if we assume that government solutions are more “practical”, which in fact they are not.

 Ponadto, jeśli przedstawiciele rządu twierdzą, że umowa społeczna pozwala im zmusić "niepraktyczną" populację do bardziej "praktycznego zachowania", powstaje niesprawiedliwa sprzeczność.